MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Introduction

-\textit{These challenges motivate the design of \textit{\textbf{HiMIR}}, a retrieval scheduling framework that introduces hierarchical decomposition into multi-vector image retrieval:} \\ \textit{From the algorithm perspective}, unlike the conventional ``\textit{1+N Mode}'' MVR, \textit{\textbf{HiMIR}} extends it into a ``\textit{1+\underline{M}+N} Mode'' as shown in Fig.~\ref{fig:fig1}, where \textit{\underline{M}} represents a series of intermediate image segmentation granularities and hierarchical query matching.
-This hierarchy effectively adapts to images with varying object granularities, significantly improving alignment robustness and, therefore, retrieval accuracy. \\ \textit{From the computing perspective}, although ``\textit{1+\underline{M}+N Mode}'' seems to further increase the computation complexity compared to ``\textit{1+N}'' MVR, it actually exposes a more favorable computing optimization space.
-It exploits the cross-hierarchy consistency of retrieval information to reduce redundant matching, while simultaneously detecting and pruning sparsity per-hierarchy to minimize unnecessary computations. \\ \textit{From the design automation perspective}, \textit{\textbf{HiMIR}} further enhances practicality by supporting automatic configuration across datasets.
-Given the dataset variability, it conducts a lightweight profiling of dataset characteristics and derives the optimal parameterization for hierarchical decomposition.
-This enables joint automation of both algorithmic decomposition and computational scheduling, significantly improving adaptability across diverse deployment scenarios.
+\textit{These challenges motivate the design of \textit{\textbf{MIRAGE}}, a runtime scheduling framework for multi-vector image retrieval:} \\ \textit{From the algorithm perspective}, unlike the conventional ``\textit{1+N Mode}'' MVR, \textit{\textbf{MIRAGE}} extends it into a ``\textit{1+\underline{M}+N} Mode'' as shown in Fig.~\ref{fig:fig2}, where \textit{\underline{M}} represents a series of intermediate image segmentation granularities and hierarchical query matching.
+This hierarchy effectively adapts to images with varying object scales, significantly improving alignment robustness and, therefore, retrieval accuracy. \\ \textit{From the computing perspective}, although ``\textit{1+\underline{M}+N Mode}'' seems to further increase the computation complexity compared to ``\textit{1+N}'' MVR, it actually exposes a more favorable computing optimization space.
+It exploits the cross-hierarchy consistency of retrieval information to reduce redundant matching, while detecting and pruning unnecessary hierarchies to minimize computational overhead. \\ \textit{From the design automation perspective}, \textit{\textbf{MIRAGE}} further enhances practicality by supporting automated configuration across datasets.
+Given the dataset variation, it conducts a lightweight profiling of the dataset and derives the optimal parameterization for hierarchical decomposition.
+This enables joint automation of algorithmic decomposition and computational scheduling, significantly improving adaptability across diverse deployment scenarios.

-Following such a design methodology of \textit{\textbf{HiMIR}}, this work made the following contributions: \begin{itemize} \item We present a hierarchical decomposition framework for multi-vector image retrieval, offering a novel approach adaptive to diverse image granularities. \item We systematically exploit sparsity in multi-vector retrieval, enabling a runtime acceleration mechanism that eliminates redundant computations. \item We integrate these techniques into an automated framework that jointly optimizes accuracy and efficiency, enabling robust and adaptive deployment across scenarios. \end{itemize}
+Following such a design methodology of \textit{\textbf{MIRAGE}}, this work made the following contributions: \textbf{(1)} We present a hierarchical decomposition framework for multi-vector image retrieval, offering a novel approach adaptive to diverse image granularities. \textbf{(2)} We systematically exploit redundancy in multi-vector retrieval, enabling runtime acceleration mechanisms that eliminate unnecessary computations. \textbf{(3)} We integrate these techniques into an automated framework that jointly optimizes accuracy and efficiency, enabling robust and adaptive deployment across scenarios.